 I want to be a drag queen.
-Do you have advice for getting started?
+Do you have advice to get started?

-i’ve gleaned these 12 tips on How To Be a Drag Queen from my 30+ years in the drag industry and over 13 years performing drag and lots of trail and error inbetween.
+i’ve gleaned these 12 tips on How To Be a Drag Queen from my 25+ years in the drag industry and over 13 years performing drag and lots of trial and error inbetween.

-My hope is that they will help you pave your own way, your path in this wonderful ever eclectic wonderland of drag!
+My hope is that they will help you pave your own way, your own path in this wonderful & ever-eclectic wonderland of drag!